wp-plugins/wishlist-auto-protect/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Set Posts and Pages to automatically be protect after a special period of time.
+Set Posts and Pages to automatically be protect after a special period of time (require Wishlist Member).

 == Description ==
 Wishlist AutoProtect is a Wishlist Member plugin that will give you the ability to protect your content in an automated way.<br>

-Wishlist AutoProtect plugin works Wishlist member plugin an automation to the protection process.<br>
+<a href="http://wishlistautoprotect.com">Wishlist AutoProtect</a> plugin works Wishlist member plugin an automation to the protection process.<br>

 Features: